 - Separate the onion slices into rings, and set aside.
 In a small bowl, stir together the flour, baking powder, and salt.

 - Dip the onion slices into the flour mixture until they are all coated; set aside.
 Whisk the egg and milk into the flour mixture using a fork.
-Dip the floured rings into the batter to coat, then place on a wire rack set over foil or into a sheet pan to catch the drips (easy clean up) and allow to set up (until the batter stops dripping).
+Dip the floured rings into the batter to coat, then place on a wire rack set over foil or into a sheet pan (affiliate link) to catch the drips (easy clean up) and allow to set up (until the batter stops dripping).

 - Pour the bread crumbs into a shallow dish.
 Place the rings a few at a time into the crumbs and toss the crumbs over the ring to coat.
 Shake off any excess crumbs The coating should cling very well.
 Repeat with remaining rings.